ronny002/esp_move_detect/README.md

 https://onecompiler.com/html/3z2tt824q

 ## NAPT Router
 When esp is far away from wifi router, it's possible to use different esp closer to wifi as wifi extender.
-Udp packets comming from esp far out are forwarded over esp wifi extender to loxone server
+Udp packets comming from esp far out are forwarded over esp wifi extender to loxone server.
+Internet is also forwarded.

-- to configure esp as wifi extender uncommend everything after `NAPT demo (router)` in rust-bin/sdkconfig.defaults
+- to configure esp as wifi extender uncommend everything after `NAPT demo (router)` in `rust-bin/sdkconfig.defaults`
-- wifi extender hosts `esp32_presence_detector` wifi, set password in wifi_info_fill_out.rs
+- wifi extender hosts `esp32_presence_detector` wifi (referred as ap), set password in wifi_info_fill_out.rs
 - esp far out needs to change target wifi to `esp32_presence_detector`
 - to access http server of esp far out connect to `esp32_presence_detector` wifi and use 192.168.71.2